What is FRCS VMS Phase 3?

 - Monthly invoice volume

-- Whether you use Xero, MYOB, ERP, or custom POS software
+- Whether you use Xero, MYOB, Odoo, ERP, or custom POS software

 View pricing or contact us for a Fiji VMS setup recommendation.